Quarter 3, 2019

 But beware, the lack of quality investment stock can pose significant risks to inexperienced investors who are keen to jump the gun just to get a purchase made.
 This is a dangerous game which can cost you money both short and long-term!
 With the media continuing to talk loudly about the Adelaide market and the opportunities it presents coupled with stock sitting at basement levels you are much more likely to over-pay for the wrong property.

-We are expecting to see a strong spring selling season, with lending adjustments meaning greater borrowing capacity for many.
+We are expecting to see a strong spring selling season (learn more about our vendor advocacy service), with lending adjustments meaning greater borrowing capacity for many.
 This will encourage those who have been sitting on the ‘property’ fence to get up and make the most of low interest rates, strong rental yields and the predicted significant capital growth over the next 5 years (in many areas).
 If you do have strong local knowledge or independent professional advice, the flurry of pre-market Spring stock can provide a great opportunity to get the right investment secured at the right price, within the right location, to fast-track your investment performance.

 There is no doubt that buyer confidence is returning across the board.
 We at NPB SA, have received an influx of query of late into the office and we are busy doing what we love – buying property day after day.
 This spring could be the cream of the crop in terms of when to secure strong investments if you buy the right property within the right area.
 And Adelaide’s continued low rental vacancy rates sitting at 1.1% with strong yields is making Adelaide a go to for investors.
 And our growing population (0.8% (14,585 people) in 2018) – shows there is growing popularity in Adelaide and that less of our locals are heading interstate.